In This Section

 The school psychologist, initial student services certificate is valid for 4 years and requires:

-- Completion of a specialist or equivalent degree (minimum of 60 graduate semester hours) with a major emphasis in school psychology from a university meeting approval of the Missouri Department of Elementary and Secondary Education
+- Completion of a specialist or equivalent degree (minimum of 60 graduate semester hours) with a major emphasis in school psychology

 - Recommendation for certification from the designated official of the university approved to train school psychologists by the Missouri Department of Elementary and Secondary Education